 The technology for storing data continues to bring us ever-increasing capacity.
 First, there were CD-ROM discs, next came the DVD-discs, which increased capacity and data transfer speed.
 Now we have blu-ray discs that provide 100 GB of storage.
 These discs are used in jukeboxes and libraries for archiving computer data.

-Blu-ray Discs (BD) were introduced by Sony in October 2000.
+Blu-ray Discs (BD) was introduced by Sony in October 2000.
 Even though this new technology was developed for the consumer market, it also was capable of handling computer data.
 As a matter of fact, Blu-ray became the standard in both markets.

 In the early days of optical discs, there were other formats such as UDO from Plasmon and HD DVD jointly developed by Toshiba and NEC.
 Blu-ray discs won the battle of the formats because of the consumer demand for this type of disc.